 From the Chinese medicine point of view, these positive effects boil down to one key function: acupuncture helps to reestablish a healthy flow of qi and blood.
+It’s no coincidence that acupuncture is also performed on the battlefield.
 When qi and blood flow becomes blocked, stuck, or drained, we feel it physically and emotionally.
 We may experience pain, irritability, frustration, sadness, fatigue, confusion, worry, and anxiety.
 When qi and blood are flowing smoothly, however, we feel healthy.
 We have control over our thoughts and emotions and we are easily capable of overcoming any stressor that comes our way.

 Wellnest Denver’s Natural Anxiety Relief Techniques